Working Together – Terms of Service

 Collaboration is a natural part of the design process, and I build room for it into every project.
 In practice, most projects come together within one or two rounds of feedback.
 Occasionally a third or fourth round is needed for smaller adjustments, and that's completely fine.

 Where additional compensation becomes necessary is if revisions go well beyond what's reasonable – either because the feedback has accumulated across many rounds without converging, or because the direction shifts so significantly that it amounts to starting over rather than refining.
-Both situations are genuinely rare in practice, and if we're ever heading that way, I'll say so before doing any additional work so we can agree on next steps together.
+Both situations are genuinely rare in practice, and if we're ever heading that way, I'll say so before charging for any additional work so we can discuss the next steps together.

 Payment

-• 50% after delivery of the final files, once you're happy with the result – this covers the full development of the design directions, logo file exports and organization, and additional deliverables depending on our agreement.
+Due after delivery of the final files, once you are satisfied with the outcome.
+This covers the full development of the chosen direction, preparation and organization of logo files, and any additional agreed deliverables.

-For larger brand identity projects, milestone payments are available, for example: 30% deposit, 35% on logo delivery, and 35% on delivery of the full brand guidelines and final assets.
-We'll agree on the structure upfront.
+For larger brand identity projects, milestone-based payment structures can be arranged.
+A typical example would be 30% upfront, 35% upon logo approval, and 35% upon delivery of the full brand guidelines and final assets.
+The exact structure will be agreed in advance.

 Ownership